-- Information on LAC will be shared with school staff on a "need to know basis". - The Designated Teacher will discuss what information is shared with which school staff at the PEP meeting.
-Once this has been agreed with the social worker, carer, young person, and other parties, complete confidentiality will be maintained.
+- Information on looked after children will be shared with school staff on a "need to know basis". - The Designated Teacher will discuss what information is shared with which school staff at the PEP meeting.
+Once this has been agreed with the social worker, carer, young person, and other parties, complete confidentiality is to be maintained.